AIMultiple ResearchAIMultiple ResearchAIMultiple Research

-Enterprises are investing into Large language models (LLMs) and generative AI and therefore the protection of sensitive data used to train these AI powerhouses has become paramount.
-Recent stats highlight a rise in LLM security concerns, underscoring the need for robust data loss prevention (DLP) software and strategies.
+Enterprises are investing in large language models (LLMs) and generative AI, making the protection of sensitive data used to train these AI systems essential.
+Recent statistics indicate a rise in LLM security concerns, highlighting the need for robust data loss prevention or DLP software and strategies.

-This article delves into the realm of LLM DLP, offering insights and best practices to shield your business from potential data exposure and ensure compliance with stringent data protection regulations.
+We explore LLM DLP, providing insights and best practices to shield your business from data breaches and ensure compliance with data protection regulations.

 What does DLP mean for LLMs?